Pirate FlagPirates and PrivateersPirate Flag

 Into this tense situation steps an American soldier, diplomat, and would-be adventurer named William Eaton.
 Popular, arrogant, intelligent, direct, and overly courageous, he has long dreamed of being a hero.
 His audacious plan to replace the current bashaw with his older brother, with the assistance of the United States, offers him that opportunity if he can convince the president to sanction and fund the expedition.
 For this plan to succeed, Eaton must first find Hamet Karamanli and then convince him to take up arms against his brother.

 Hamet Karamanli is the middle son of Tripoli’s ruling family.
-Although intelligent, conversant in many languages, and a combatant fighter, he never wanted or expected to rule his country.
+Although intelligent, conversant in many languages, and a combatant fighter, he never wants or expects to rule his country.
 His primary desire is to take care of his wife and children, while living a life of ease.
 But his younger brother holds Hamet’s family hostage while Hamet lives in exile somewhere in Egypt.

-Astute and ruthless, Yusuf Karamanli is a very ambitious man.
-As a child, he yearns to rule Tripoli, but is the third and youngest son.
+Astute and ruthless, Yusuf Karamanli is an ambitious man.
+As a child, he yearns to rule Tripoli but is the third and youngest son.
 To accomplish this goal, he kills his oldest brother and usurps the throne from Hamet.
-Bashaw Yusuf’s dream is to make Tripoli the equal of any European or Near Eastern country and to fund this desire, his pirates capture ships of other nations to gain slave labor and force a peace that includes hefty payments to insure the safety of seamen and free trade in the Mediterranean.
-Yet the Americans prove to be irritating thorns.
-They destroyed their captured frigate.
+Bashaw Yusuf’s dream is to make Tripoli the equal of any European or Near Eastern country.
+To fund this desire, his pirates capture ships of other nations to gain slave labor and force a peace that includes hefty payments to insure the safety of seamen and free trade in the Mediterranean.
+The Americans prove to be irritating thorns.
+They destroy their captured frigate.
 They blockade his harbor, which prevents much-needed grain shipments from arriving.
 The loss of tribute and the lack of food mean his people are starving and questioning whether he should be ruler.
-Then there are the whispers from spies who tell him that Hamet may lead an army to unseat Yusuf.
+Then there are the whispers from spies who tell him that Hamet may lead an army to unseat him.

-This may not be the most riveting account I’ve read of this episode in American history, but what makes this book an important contribution to studies of our relations with the Barbary States and Barbary piracy, as well as the formative years of our fledging nation, is that Reid doesn’t color his recounting with modern-day concepts of terrorism and radical Islam.
-He delved beyond the usual sources to examine material about the Karamanlis that are rarely consulted by Western historians.
-While this four-year conflict failed to solve the problem of paying tribute – that would come later – he also demonstrates how the seven marines who bravely fought in this war prevented the American government from doing away with the U. S. Marine Corps.
+This may not be the most riveting account I’ve read of this episode in American history, but what makes this book an important contribution to studies of our relations with the Barbary States and Barbary piracy, as well as the formative years of our fledgling nation, is that Reid doesn’t color his recounting with modern-day concepts of terrorism and radical Islam.
+He delves beyond the usual sources to examine material about the Karamanlis that are rarely consulted by Western historians.
+While this four-year conflict fails to solve the problem of paying tribute – that will come later – he also demonstrates how the seven marines who bravely fight in this war prevent the American government from doing away with the U. S. Marine Corps.
 To the Walls of Derne skillfully shows the price our freedom costs and the depth to which our armed forces are willing to go to defend our country.

 Home